 If you’ve never swum deep into the oceans before, you may not have come across gorgeous coral reefs.
 These natural ‘sea forests’ are hugely important to the lives of millions of aquatic life swimming in and out of their various nooks and crannies.

 Sadly, they are under threat now more so than ever before.
-Here are some seriously interesting facts about coral reefs…
+Here are some seriously fun facts about coral reefs…

 Coral isn’t actually a plant – it’s more of an animal!
-They actually share plenty in common with various animals of the deep, such as sea anemones.
+They share plenty in common with various animals of the deep, such as sea anemones.

 Coral reefs are home to extremely diverse ecosystems of creatures.
-However, the diversity of a reef will differ depending on the direction water is going in, and where the reef is actually based in the world.
+However, the diversity of a reef will differ depending on the direction water is going in, and where the reef is based in the world.
 No two are ever quite the same!

 Coral reefs are massive.
 They are, in fact, thought to be the largest type of natural structure on Earth.